-This annual Universal Orlando special event allows park guests the chance to celebrate all things Harry Potter, including mingling with the cast and crew of the film series, exploring the Celebration of Harry Potter expo, and learning how to correctly duel!
+This annual Universal Orlando special event, typically held the last weekend in January, allows park guests the chance to celebrate all things Harry Potter.
+Guests can mingle with the cast and crew of the film series, explore the Celebration of Harry Potter expo and learn how to correctly duel!
 Even more magical is the fact that the event is largely included with regular admission to Universal Studios Florida and Universal's Islands of Adventure.
-A Celebration of Harry Potter is typically held in January.
-This year's dates were Jan.
-27-29.
-A few special events are available to those who book a vacation package, and they are also granted priority access to some events.
-To help you plan your Hogwarts future class schedule, here's what to expect.
+This is the kind of magic we love!
+A few special events are available to those who book a premium vacation package, and they are also granted priority access to certain panels.

 Film Talent Q&As